horsemaker/neogcamp-levelZero-only-concepts/lecture-4-getting started with CSS3/README.md

 - CSS variable names are case sensitive

 ><h3>How are CSS variables defined?</h3>
-custom properties should be defined on the <a href=”https://developer.mozilla.org/en-US/docs/Web/CSS/:root”>: root</a> pseudo-class so that it can be applied across your HTML document.<br> <br/>
+custom properties should be defined on the <a href=”https://developer.mozilla.org/en-US/docs/Web/CSS/:root”> : root </a> pseudo-class so that it can be applied across your HTML document.<br> <br/>
 <img src="images/root.png" style="width:300px;"/>